sefinek24/moecounter.js/README.md

 ```

 > [!NOTE]
-> If you want to see a sample counter in action, visit this page: https://sefinek.net/genshin-impact-reshade
+> If you want to see a sample counter in action, visit [this](https://sefinek.net/genshin-impact-reshade) page.

 ## 🍴 Fork